anya-mueller/example_Rwork/README.txt

 This project contains my example R work.
+Made in R version 4.2.2.
 It is organized as follows:

 Folder name - folder contents